- 1 credit of physical education is required for graduation for the class of 2014.

 - .5 credit of physical education is required for graduation for the classes of 2015 and beyond.

 - In addition, .5 credit of health is required for graduation and is generally taken during the freshman year.

 (10 – 12) (.5 credit; girls only)

-Body Sculpting is a class designed to educate students on the benefits of healthy living through a variety of exercise formats.
-The workouts are designed to demonstrate how fitness can be fun and include formats that are popular and in tune with the latest research.
-The class will focus on strength training using hand weights or body weight, cardio conditioning, movements inspired from yoga and pilates, and interval circuit training.
-The course also will have weekly emphasis on nutrition and health during block days.
-Can be repeated for credit.
+Body Sculpting is a class designed to educate students on the benefits of healthy living through a plethora of exercise formats.
+The workouts are designed to demonstrate how fitness can be fun, and includes formats that are popular and in tune with the latest research.
+The class will focus on strength training using hand weights or body weight, cardio conditioning, movements inspired from Yoga and Pilates, interval circuit training.
+The course will additionally have weekly emphasis on nutrition and health during block days.
+Body Sculpting is a class that can be repeated for credit.

 Fitness for Life